 Answers to these questions will help justify the need for a roadshow as well as inform how you will shape the event content.
 Getting to the bottom of these questions will be much easier if you have an integrated event management platform that can provide such insights.

 As seen from the Bizzabo dashboard above, an in-depth breakdown of metrics are very helpful in drawing key insights that will inform your decisions regarding the roadshow series.
-Through this data you should be able to come a clear conclusion as to why an event roadshow will be successful and how it should be executed.2) Send out surveys
+Through this data—in addition to to data from your CRM and/or your marketing automation software—you should be able to come a clear conclusion as to why an event roadshow will be successful and how it should be executed.

 Set Overarching Goals